kasajjalawrence532-collab/Do-The-Word-Of-God-APP/README.md

-# Do-The-Word-Of-God-APP
-PASTOR KASAJJA LAWRENCE APP - DO The Word Of God JAMES 1 : 22 - Audio and notes
+# Do The Word Of God APP - James 1:22
+### Pastor Kasajja Lawrence Ministry

+**Vision:** Be doers of the word. not hearers only! - James 1:22

+###FEATURES:
+-AUDIO SERMONS
+-MY ACTION NOTES -
+-DAILY VERSE
+-PRAYER

+Build with sketchware pro
+Pastor Kasajja Lawrence - Kampala, Uganda
+God Bless You!